Portugal Job Search

-To be successful in your Portugal job search and getting the jobs you want, you need to prepare Portugal cover letter and Portugal CV which you must email instantly to the prospective employers selected during a job search in Portugal.
+To be successful in your Portugal job search and get the jobs you want, you need to prepare a Portugal cover letter and Portugal CV which you must email instantly to the prospective employers selected during a job search in Portugal.

-When you receive an invitation to the Portugal job interview, you may apply for a Portugal visa and Portugal work permit.
-Then prepare yourself for Portugal job interview and take a look at Portugal dress code because how you dress is one of the most important attributes in not being hired for available jobs.
+When you receive an invitation to the Portugal job interview, you may apply for a Portugal visa and a Portugal work permit.
+Then prepare yourself for a Portugal job interview and take a look at Portugal's dress code because how you dress is one of the most important attributes in not being hired for available jobs.

 Good luck with your Portugal job search!